capricorn86/happy-dom/README.md

 A [JSDOM](https://github.com/jsdom/jsdom) alternative with support for server side rendering of web components.

-Happy DOM aims to support all common functionality of a web browser.
+Happy DOM aims to support the most common functionality of a web browser.

 [Read more about how to use Happy DOM](https://github.com/capricorn86/happy-dom/tree/master/packages/happy-dom)

 ### DOM Features